johanmazoyer/Asterix/docs/install.rst

 Quick install
 --------------------------

-If you know all about conda virtual envs and you only want to install asterix's latest version, just copy:
+If you know all about conda virtual environments and you only want to install asterix's latest version, just copy:

 .. code-block:: bash